 Everyone uses ARR.
 Talk to anyone in SaaS and they will ask you what your ARR is to get a feeling for how large you are.
 Investors will ask the same.
 Journalists will ask too, perhaps to see if you are worth writing about?

 - Normalize: Normalize for subscription terms of different lengths to an annual basis

-- Forecasts: ARR is an easy way for you to forecast your future cash flow and make an annual budget.
-ARR allows you to plan and control your growth.
-You can measure new contract growth and churn
+- Forecasts: ARR is an easy way for you to forecast your future cash flow, make an annual budget and forecast revenue.
+ARR allows you to plan and control your growth because it is predictable revenue.
+You can measure new contract growth and churn when a customer signs

 Why do investors like ARR?

-Investors like predictability.
+Investors like predictability so this is a critical metric.
 Subscription business typically doesn’t suffer from seasonality and a lot of operational headaches as one has in ecommerce.

 ARR tells investors a lot about your business, especially if you break it down.
 Investors are more likely to use MRR when thinking about a business operationally unless they are an enterprise company.

-Investors use ARR to compare you to other companies when valuing you.
+Investors use ARR to compare you to other subscription businesses when valuing you.
 It’s a great leveler.
 And frankly, venture capitalists love the idea of ARR because it makes it much easier to value a business.
 A multiple of ARR is a great yardstick.